linrunner/tlp-doc/faq/battery.rst

 Symptom: despite the stop threshold is set to 100% either by configuration or by :command:`tlp fullcharge/setcharge`, charging of BAT1 stops at around 80%.

-Cause: this is hard-coded into Lenovo's embedded controller (EC) firmware.
+Cause: this is hard-coded into Lenovo's EC firmware.
 After BAT1 reaches 80% charging commences with BAT0 until 100%, afterwards BAT1
 continues until 100%.
 If a stop threshold is set for BAT0, the last step may never happen.

-No solution: Lenovo's firmware offers no possibilty to change the behaviour.
+No solution: Lenovo's EC firmware offers no possibilty to change the behaviour.

 .. _faq-erratic-battery-behavior: